Tiffany Trump At NYFW: Hate Trump But Not His Daughter Says Philipp Plein

 — Christina Binkley (@BinkleyOnStyle) February 14, 2017

 Now, designer Philipp Plein is speaking out.
 TMZ reports that Plein says Trump’s daughter Tiffany “did not deserve the pariah treatment” she endured at his show.
 He says it’s one thing to hate President Trump, but another to hate his daughter.
 Plein pointed out that hating Trump is “everyone’s right” but hating Trump’s daughter is “just plain hateful.”
-He was “incredulous” that anyone would think it was okay to take out their hatred at Trump’s daughter.
+He was “incredulous” that anyone would think it was okay to take out their hatred on Trump’s daughter.

 Since Tiffany is the only one of Trump’s adult children without a job in his administration, it seems even worse to some people that anti-Trump protesters would target her.
 With emotions running high as the polarizing effect of President Trump’s actions and Trump critic’s reactions creates anger and confusion, it’s all too easy for people to take advantage of social media to say things they might not say in person.